 Those who engage in IV drug use have an increased risk of developing other conditions later.
-A large number of addicts receive an HIV diagnosis because they used dirty needles.
-Those in the middle of a drug binge and those willing to do anything to get a fix are more willing to take risks about who they use with and what they take.
+A large number of people who use IV drugs end up with an HIV diagnosis because of dirty needles.
+While in the middle of a drug binge, people often are willing to do anything to get a fix and are more willing to take risks.

 A dirty needle is one that is shared by two or more people.
 If someone infected with HIV uses a needle and then an uninfected person uses that same needle, that uninfected individual can contract the disease.

 Anyone who uses drugs intravenously also has an increased risk of developing other conditions and diseases.
 One danger is that the drugs can cause memory problems.
 In fact, drugs can impact a person’s short-term and long-term memories.
 They may cause issues with a person remembering simple things, such as when to pick a child up from school or when to go to the grocery store.
 Long-term memory problems can make the individual forget the names of close friends.